rakutentech/engineering-blog/content/post/azure-monitor-terraform/azure-monitor-terraform.md

 }
 ```

-The resource azurerm_log_analytics_workspace_table has since been deprecated.
+The resource 'azurerm_log_analytics_workspace_table' has since been deprecated.
 Currently there is no way to create the Log Analytics Workspace Table using the azurerm provider.

-The Workaround
+## The Workaround

 This is done by using the AzAPI to create the Log Analytics Workspace Table.
 The schema of the table should match the format of your logs.

 To enable the AzAPI you have to include it in your terraform configuration as follows: